Longzea/CeloAssist-Tutorial/README.md

 The App.js file can be located in the root folder which contains components to be rendered on the web page.
 It is the root source in which other components are also rendered.

-Next, we are going to import some of the libraries we need.
+Next, we are going to import some of the libraries we need:

 ```js